- Chapter #1: What’s inside the pack

 - An event duration must be between 1 to 60 days

-- Event’s name: the name that will be used for the hosted event;
+- Round name: the name that will be used for the hosted event round;

-- Event’s region: the region where the event will occur;
+- Round region: the region where the event round will occur;

-- Event start date/time (SLT): the date & time when the event’s participants will be able to setup their machines, in Second Life Time (SLT).
-All the transactions made from this moment and before the event effective start date/time will be considered as test transaction and not counted on the event’s total sales.
+- Round start date/time (SLT): the date & time when the event round’s participants will be able to setup their machines, in Second Life Time (SLT).
+All the transactions made from this moment and before the event effective start date/time will be considered as test transactions and not counted on the event’s total sales.
 Here some additional constraints are applied:

-- It’s not possible to set a start date in the past from the moment the event is being created;
+- It’s not possible to set a start date in the past from the moment the round is created;

-- It’s not possible to set a start date more than 30 days in advance from the moment the event is being created;
+- It’s not possible to set a start date more than 30 days in advance from the moment the round is created;

-- It’s not possible to set a start date in the past from the event start date;
+- It’s not possible to set a start date in the past from the round start date;

-- Event end date/time (SLT): the date & time when the event will end, in Second Life Time (SLT).
+- Round end date/time (SLT): the date & time when the event round will end, in Second Life Time (SLT).
 Here some additional constraints are applied:

 - It’s not possible to set an end date more than 60 days after the start date;

-- No hosted event exists on the region where the partecipant’s machines are rezzed;
+- No hosted event round exists on the region where the participant’s machines are rezzed;

-- The hosted event’s start date/time is not reached yet;
+- The hosted event round’s start date/time is not reached yet;

-- The hosted event’s end date/time is surpassed;
+- The hosted event round’s end date/time is surpassed;

-Clicking on the event’s name will load the corresponding sales summary page; this page contains all the sales data regarding the event grouped by partecipants or gacha machines and also a graph to display the values in a more effective way.
+Clicking on the round’s name will load the corresponding sales summary page; this page contains all the sales data regarding the event round, with handy graphs to display the values in a more effective way.

 Using this tool, the event’s hoster can check anytime during the event or once the event has ended which stores or gacha are selling the most, being able to get a detailed view of the event.